Programme areas

 Programme Area: Environmental Information

-Build and manage Namibia's Environmental Information Service comprising an e-library with references and downloadable publications, reports and data sets – the largest environmental library in Namibia; citizen science data collection via atlas projects (e.g. mammals, carnivores, snakes, invasive alien plants); and a scientific on-line journal: Namibian Journal of Environment.
+Build and manage Namibia's Environmental Information Service comprising an e-library with references and downloadable publications, reports and data sets – the largest environmental library in Namibia; citizen science data collection via atlas projects (e.g. mammals, carnivores, snakes, invasive alien plants); a scientific on-line journal: Namibian Journal of Environment and the EIA Tracker, an online tool to promote transparency, public input and understanding of the EIA process in Namibia.

 The NCE provides the home for Namibia's Environmental Information Service (EIS).
-This comprises a searchable e-library with downloadable publications, reports, data sets, maps, legislation, theses, presentations, etc; a citizen science atlasing platform with mammal, carnivore, snake, frog and invasive alien plant atlas projects ongoing, new atlases about to be added and an Atlasing app for mobile data collection; a landscape photographic component to help assess landscape changes over time; and most recently, a scientific on-line e-journal, Namibian Journal of Environment
+This comprises a searchable e-library with downloadable publications, reports, data sets, maps, legislation, theses, presentations, etc; a citizen science atlasing platform with mammal, carnivore, snake, frog and invasive alien plant atlas projects ongoing, new atlases about to be added and an Atlasing app for mobile data collection; a landscape photographic component to help assess landscape changes over time; a scientific on-line e-journal, Namibian Journal of Environment and, most recently, the EIA Tracker, an online tool to promote transparency, public input and understanding of the EIA process in Namibia.

 Atlasing in Namibia: Citizen science